CASp Inspection Benefits For California Businesses

 California created the Certified Access Specialist program to encourage proactive compliance.
 Two key laws—SB 1608 and SB 1186—offer benefits to businesses that hire a CASp inspector:

-• 90-day Stay of Litigation: Lawsuits are paused for 3 months to give businesses time to consult with legal counsel and develop a defense strategy that may involve correcting the alleged barriers.
+• 90-day Stay of Litigation: Inspected business owners may pause lawsuits for 3 months.
+This gives businesses time to engage legal counsel and create a defense plan.
+This plan may include fixing the claimed issues.

 • Early Evaluation Conference (EEC): Encourages faster, less costly resolutions.